-Clicking on test (tree item) shows a new window, that allows user to specify values for input arguments of methods/functions as well as expected return values (Figure 25).
+Clicking on test (tree item) shows a new window, that allows user to specify values for input arguments of methods/functions as well as expected return values (Figure 22).

-Figure 25.
+Figure 22.
 Main View of ATS5 with added tests.

 Application allows user to input only parameters that are used in a specific method/function.
-For example, for switchCaseFunction method, which returns integer and its parameters could be also only integer numbers, there will be error (marked as red background), if user tries to input other data types (Figure 26).
+For example, for add method, which returns integer and its parameters could be also only integer number, there will be error (marked as red background), if user tries to input other data types (Figure 23).

-Figure 26.
-Setting wrong data type for a test parameter
+Figure 23.
+Setting wrong data type for a test parameter.